 Don't forget to exercise for a stronger body. | Source

-Swelling of the Injured Area
+Swelling of the Injured Area Helps It Heal

-Mary Shackelton, MPH, ND, a naturopathic physician who practices in Boulder, Colorado, explains that the resulting inflammation and swelling in an injury is a natural part of the healing process.
+Mary Shackelton, MPH, ND, a naturopathic physician in Boulder, Colorado, explains that the resulting inflammation and swelling in an injury is a natural part of the healing process.
 Excessive inflammation may impair healing and cause unnecessary pain.

 Exercise keeps the lungs, heart, muscles and immune system strong.